 It is very important that you do not force your bearded dragon to swim if it just doesn´t want to.
 We have to respect our bearded dragon´s personality.

 Forcing a bearded dragon to do something it does not like means a lot of stress for your bearded dragon.
-However, bearded dragons can get used to water.
+However, bearded dragons can get used to the water.
 It just might take a lot of time.

 If you want to encourage your bearded dragon to swim, I recommend placing a huge water bowl inside your bearded dragon´s tank.
 This way your bearded dragon is able to explore the water by choice and at its own pace.

-Your bearded dragon will not only get used to the water by exploring it, it will get used to the water by seeing it every day as well.
+Your bearded dragon will not only get used to the water by exploring it, but it will also get used to the water by seeing it every day as well.

 Bearded Dragons Can´t See Still Water

 To make sure that your bearded dragon knows where the water is, you have to move the water.
 Some people wiggle their fingers inside the water bowl to show their bearded dragon where the water is.

-You can also install a dripper in your tank and let the water drip into the water bowl on a slow pace.
+You can also install a dripper in your tank and let the water drip into the water bowl at a slow pace.
 This way the water will move from time to time and your bearded dragon will know where it is.

 Is Swimming Good For Bearded Dragons?

 If the temperature is okay and the bearded dragon is not forced to swim if it doesn´t want to, swimming is great for bearded dragons.
 It is a great exercise and it can help to have a bowel movement.

 So what do I mean by that?
 It is very simple.
 Most bearded dragons in captivity are bored and inactive.
 Inactivity in bearded dragons can have several reasons.

-The wrong food, the wrong lighting setup, but also an enclosure that is way to small.
+The wrong food, the wrong lighting setup, but also an enclosure that is way too small.

 Bearded dragons seem to be very lazy reptiles, but in the wild, that is not the case.
 In fact, bearded dragons are very active reptiles.
 They run around the whole day, exploring their territory and fighting off intruders.